-Gurugram: One killed, two trapped after roof of apartment collapses
+Gurugram: One killed, two trapped after roof of apartment collapses, FIR lodged against builder

 Haryana Chief Minister Manohar Lal Khattar in a tweet said that he was personally monitoring the situation and prayed for everyone’s safety.

-On Friday, Badshahpur MLA Rakesh Daultabad said strict action will be taken against the builder for the quality of construction material used in the building, reported ANI.
+Before the case was registered, Badshahpur MLA Rakesh Daultabad said strict action will be taken against the builder for the quality of construction material used in the building, reported ANI.

 Daultabad told ANI that an investigation will also be conducted to ascertain the reasons behind the mishap.